mavafadar/ethernaut-solutions/README.md

 ## Installation

+In the first step, add the `.env` file, and add your RPC_URL and private key.
+I use the sepolia testnet.
+If you want to change it, change the details in `hardhat.config.js` file.

 To run the tests for a specific challenge, firstly go to the following file and enter your contract address for that level there:

 ```shell